UAlbanyArchives/mailbagit/docs/events.md

 Participants are encouraged to bring their own email data to use or experiment with provided datasets.

-## Register for the following dates:
+## Register for one of the following dates:

 [**May 27th, 2022 at 2pm-4pm Eastern Time**](https://albany.zoom.us/meeting/register/tJUod-qspj4sHtKlPU4veaZZmVaZgOacWLwM)